OoLunar/Tomoe/README.md

 ## What features does Tomoe have?

 As mentioned previously, Tomoe aims to be the #1 bot choice for Discord Moderation.
-This means that any and all moderation commands that Vortex, Mee6 and Carl can do, Tomoe will try to appsimplement.
+This means that any and all moderation commands that Vortex, Mee6 and Carl can do, Tomoe will try to supplement.
 Here's the current road map of commands:

 | Command                 | Implemented  |
 |------------------------ |--------------|